-In February 2018, the FASB issued ASU 2018-02, Reclassification of Certain Tax Effects from Accumulated Other Comprehensive Income, which permits entities to reclassify the disproportionate income tax effects of the Tax Reform Act on items within accumulated other comprehensive income (loss) ("AOCI") to retained earnings.
+In February 2018, the FASB issued ASU 2018-02, Reclassification of Certain Tax Effects from Accumulated Other Comprehensive Income, which permits entities to reclassify the disproportionate income tax effects of the Tax Reform Act on items within accumulated other comprehensive income (loss) ("AOCI") to reinvested earnings.
 These disproportionate income tax effect items are referred to as "stranded tax effects."
 Amendments in this update only relate to the reclassification of the income tax effects of the Tax Reform Act.
 Other accounting guidance that requires the effect of changes in tax laws or rates to be included in net income from continuing operations is not affected by this update.
 ASU 2018-02 is effective for the Company beginning January 1, 2019 and should be applied either in the period of adoption or retrospectively to each period in which the effect of the change in the U.S. federal corporate income tax rate in the Tax Reform Act is recognized.
-The Company is currently evaluating the impact that ASU 2018-02 will have on our consolidated financial statements.
+We have elected to apply this standard in the period of adoption, and will recognize a cumulative effect adjustment to the opening balance of retained earnings as of January 1, 2019.
+We expect this cumulative effect adjustment to increase retained earnings by less than \$600 million.